 The Russian Orthodox Church disputes the identification even as DNA tests confirm it

 It would seem that the discovery of the missing Romanovs would put the rumors and mysteries to rest, but that didn’t happen.
 Though DNA confirmed the bones were Alexei and Maria’s, the Russian Orthodox church didn’t acknowledge the discovery, and historians worried the dispute was political, not historical.

 It’s unclear why the church dragged its feet, but some commentators believe it was an attempt by the church to court Vladimir Putin and his government, who have suggested rehabilitating the Romanov monarchy.
-In 2015, Nicholas’ remains were exhumed for further testing, and this year, new DNA tests corroborated the original DNA findings.
+In 2015, Nicholas’ remains were exhumed for further testing, and in 2018, new DNA tests corroborated the original DNA findings.

 But Alexei and Maria’s remains are still being held in a Russian state archive—not buried along with the rest of their family.
 It’s unclear when, or even if, that burial will occur, even with the new DNA results.
 A century after the Romanovs’ grisly murder, their story remains as mysterious and politically fraught as it was the day they were killed.